Home Remedies for High Uric Acid

 Is 5.4 uric acid normal?

-Yes, a uric acid level of 5.4 mg/dL falls within the normal range for both males and females.
+Yes, a uric acid level falls within the normal range for both males and females.

 Is egg good for uric acid?

-Yes, eggs are low in purines and are considered good for managing uric acid levels.
+Yes, eggs are low in purines and are considered good for managing uric acid levels, making them a safe protein source.

 How to flush out uric acid crystals?

-Drink plenty of water, reduce intake of purine-rich foods, maintain a healthy diet, and take medications as prescribed by a healthcare provider to help flush out uric acid crystals.
+To help flush out uric acid crystals, drink plenty of water, strictly reduce intake of high-purine foods, maintain a healthy diet low in refined sugar, and take allopurinol or other uric acid-lowering medications as prescribed by a healthcare provider.

 References